Evaluation of binomial double sums involving absolute values: Introduction

-It should be noted that the double sum on the left-hand side generalises the one on the left-hand side of \eqref{eq:BO} in that the binomial coefficient $\binom {2n}{n+j}$ gets replaced by $\binom {2m}{m+j}$.
 We show moreover that equality holds if and only if $m=n$, in which case the evaluation \eqref{eq:BO} applies.
 Although Lemmas~\ref{lem:10}--\ref{lem:22} would provide a good starting point for a proof of the inequality, we prefer to use a more direct approach, involving an application of Gosper's algorithm \cite{GospAB} at a crucial point.

 We wish to point out that Bostan, Lairez and Salvy \cite{BoLSAA} have developed an algorithmic approach --- based on contour integrals --- that is capable of automatically finding a recurrence for the double sum \eqref{eq:sumallg} for any particular choice of $s,t,k,\beta$, and, thus, is able to establish an evaluation of such a sum (such as \eqref{eq:BO}, for example) once the right-hand side is found.